By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Rye bread shortens the time it takes for food to pass through your system, increases the number of bowel movements weekly, and softens stools.
 That’s the result of a study published in the Journal of Nutrition.
 The study also demonstrated that rye bread worked better than laxatives, wheat bread, and white bread.
 All the breads were paired up with probiotics, but rye bread came out on top.

 Among all the constipation remedies listed here, rye bread is the least likely to bring additional health benefits to the table.
 Bread – even whole grain bread – needs to be eaten in moderation because of it’s potential to spike blood sugar.
-If you’re eating rye bread to help find constipation relief, be sure to add some healthy protein and fat to the mix – spread almond butter on it, for example – to help slow the release of insulin.
+If you’re eating rye bread to help find constipation relief, be sure to add some healthy protein and fat to the mix – spread almond butter on it, for example, or dip it in olive oil – to help slow the release of insulin.